ArchipelagoMW/Archipelago/worlds/pokemon_emerald/docs/rom changes.md

 - When receiving TMs and HMs, the move that it teaches is consistently displayed in the "received item" message (by default, certain ways of receiving items would only display the TM/HM number)
 - The Pokedex starts in national mode
+- The fishing minigame is always successful at finding a catch, only requires one round, and will always show four dots
+- With an option in Archipelago, spinning trainers become predictable
+- Removed a ledge on Route 123 which allows you to collect every item without backtracking
 - The Oldale Pokemart sells Poke Balls at the start of the game
 - Pauses during battles (e.g. the ~1 second pause at the start of a turn before an opponent uses a potion) are shorter by 62.5%